1. Name and Address of the controller

 Each data subject shall have the right granted by the European legislator to withdraw his or her consent to processing of his or her personal data at any time.

-If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Lombego Systems GmbH.
+If the data subject wishes to exercise the right to withdraw the consent, he or she may, at any time, contact any employee of the Converia GmbH.

 19. Period for which the personal data will be stored